Jarrio/DiscordBotTemplate/README.md

 haxelib install hxnodejs
 haxelib git aidan-ecs https://github.com/Aidan63/ecs
 ```
 *Note: `hxnodejs` is not mandatory, it is just used to access sys stuff.
-You can mod out the file reader stuff which is only used to load in the config file in this example*
+For this example it is required but easily removed should you not need it*

 3) cd into the `bin` directory and then run:
 ```